fulltable/reviews/README.md

-# FullTable Reviews Module
+# FullTable Reviews
-Reviews backend for a restaurant booking app
+Reviews service scaled to production level traffic with Nginx and Redis Cache, deployed to Amazon EC2.

 ## Related Projects